 The policy post-holders have worked within their organisations to develop and test policy ideas, as well as working with stakeholders in their sector.
 The Health Foundation has supported the group to work together, sharing their ideas and learnings to strengthen the policy agenda further.
 This stage of the inquiry draws to a close in winter 2023.

 Find out more about the policy posts:

-The post-holder looks at how the economy, job market, and wider society has led to young people experiencing economic insecurity and financial volatility.
-Moreover, they will explore how economic insecurity impacts young people’s transition to adulthood and ways in which policy can help young people to become economically secure.
+The post-holder looks at how the economy, job market, and wider society have contributed to young people experiencing economic insecurity and financial volatility.
+Moreover, they explore how economic insecurity impacts young people’s transition to adulthood and ways that policy can help young people to become economically secure.